 4. Correcting Posture

 Dentists have taught us to use a toothbrush to take care of our teeth, what do we do to take care of our spine?
 You could pull all of the teeth out of your mouth and you might look different, but you only get one spine and if you wear it out, well, that’s it.
-Every night, just like brushing your teeth before bed, you can use spinal molding rolls to hold, mold and correct posture issues.
+Every night, just like brushing your teeth before bed, you can use spinal molding rolls to hold, mold, and correct posture issues.
 Molds can be used to help mold your spine; all while you’re sleeping.
-Simply, lie on your back with the large roll placed behind your neck and the little one is going to go under the lower back.
-Lie on these for 20 minutes and work your way up to longer time.
-Most of us sit all day, work on computers, hold bad posture and the best way to “un-do” all of that bad is to use spinal molds to help correct the bad.
+Simply, lie on your back with the larger Livingood Daily Posture Support Roll placed behind your neck, and the little one is going to go under the lower back.
+Lie on these for 20 minutes and work your way up to a longer time.
+Most of us sit all day, work on computers, hold the bad posture, and the best way to “un-do” all of that bad is to use spinal molds to help correct the bad.